maksimsarychau/mcp-zebrunner/README.md

-"Validate all test cases in Authentication suite for automation readiness" "Generate coverage report for all test cases in project MYAPP" "Identify test cases in suite 18708 that have automation blockers"
+"Validate all test cases in Authentication suite for automation readiness" "Generate coverage report for all test cases in project MYAPP" "Identify test cases in suite 18708 that have automation blockers" "Find test cases with title containing 'regression' for automation sprint planning" "Get test cases from suite 491 created after 2024-01-01 with high priority for next automation cycle" "Get automation priorities and states to create automation roadmap"
 ```

 ### 👨‍💻 Developers